Anabaptist settlers: Canada

-Mennonites of European descent first settled near what is now the Waterloo, Ontario in 1786, the traditional territory of the Attawandaron, Anishinaabeg and Haudenosaunee people on the Haldimand Tract, land that was granted in 1784 to support the Six Nations, but was instead sold to Mennonite settlers in 1805.
+Mennonites of European descent first settled near what is now Waterloo, Ontario, in 1786, the traditional territory of the Attawandaron, Anishinaabeg and Haudenosaunee people on the Haldimand Tract, land that was granted in 1784 to support the Six Nations, but was instead sold to Mennonite settlers in 1805.

 Low German Mennonite settlers from the Russian Empire first arrived in Manitoba in the 1870s.
 Treaty 1, Treaty 2, and the Manitoba Act of 1870 were ostensibly crafted to protect Indigenous rights, but treaties were broken by the Canadian government, who incentivized white European immigrants to settle on "empty space" that had been recently inhabited by various Indigenous peoples.
 White Mennonites of European descent were granted blocks of land in Treaty 1 territory, including the East Reserve in 1874 and the West Reserve in 1875, which originally belonged to Anishinaabe and Swampy Cree people.
 Although these land grants and privileges allowed Mennonites and other European settlers to enjoy religious and cultural freedom, thousands of Indigenous people were displaced and killed due to these policies.

 Upon early Mennonite settlement in Western Canada, Indigenous peoples and Mennonite settlers also agreed to secret "handshake" treaties, as a way to signal they would "share the land and help each other out."
 Remembered through oral tradition in Indigenous communities, these treaties were often broken and forgotten by Mennonite settler groups.

 In Western Canada, many Russian Mennonites settled on the Prairies.
 In Saskatchewan, the Canadian Mennonite Board of Colonization was established in 1922.
 Beginning in the 1920s, Mennonites and other settler groups, also settled unceded land in British Columbia, particularly in the Fraser Valley.

+Conrad Grebel University College in Ontario, affiliated with the Mennonite Church Canada, has issued a "Territorial Acknowledgement" stating that "The Mennonites were the first permanent white settlers" of the region and that the college is located on "traditional territory of the Attawandaron (Neutral), Anishinaabeg, and Haudenosaunee peoples."
+According to the University of Waterloo's Mennonite Archives of Ontario, Mennonites were implicated in settler colonialism in the United States as well as "numerous subsequent colonial projects including in present-day Canada the settlement of Ontario (beginning in 1786), Manitoba (beginning in 1874), Saskatchewan (from 1891), Alberta (from 1894) and British Columbia (most after 1928)", Mexico, Paraguay, and other countries in Latin America.

+During the Sixties Scoop, many Mennonite families adopted Indigenous children who had been removed from their families.